Biology, Secondary Certification Option

 |Prior to enrollment in PES IV, students must have completed EDUC 3120, EDUC 3274, and 24 credit hours of Biology with grades of C or better.|

 |EDUC 4953||Teaching Internship Seminar||1|

-MATH 2253 may be used in Area A if the student meets the prerequisites.
-The additional area of credit will be applied to the upper level curriculum.
+MATH 2253 may be taken in Area A if the student meets the prerequisites, with MATH 2254 then taken in Area D. The additional hour of credit will be applied to the upper level curriculum.

 BIOL 1100.
 Human Biology.
 3-0-3 Units.

 Prepares students for employment in the health professions.
 Topics include basic chemistry, cell biology, genetics, and digestive, excretory, respiratory, circulatory, endocrine, reproductive, and skeletal systems.
 Laboratory demonstrations and practices are included.
 (Career Course)(F,S,M)

 Focuses on the interrelationship of the biological and physical components of the environment and the impact of human activities on the biosphere.(F,S,M)